iamsreecharan/UMBC-DATA606-Capstone/docs/proposal.md

 # 2. Background

-E-commerce has transformed global supply chains, but late deliveries remain a critical challenge.
-Customers expect fast and reliable service, and any delay leads to reduced trust, poor reviews, and financial losses for sellers.

-The COVID-19 pandemic further highlighted how fragile supply chains can be when demand spikes or when logistics face disruption.
-To address this, companies are turning to **predictive analytics** to anticipate and prevent delays before they occur.
+Late deliveries are one of the most significant challenges in modern supply chains.
+Customers expect accurate and timely delivery, but delays result in lower satisfaction, negative reviews, and increased costs for sellers.

+The COVID-19 pandemic amplified these issues, making predictive analytics for logistics resilience more important than ever.

+**Project Objective:**
-This project will use data from the **Olist Brazilian E-Commerce dataset** to build machine learning models that predict whether an order will be delivered on time or late, and if delayed, by how many days.
+This project aims to build machine learning models that predict whether an e-commerce order will be delivered on time or late, and if delayed, estimate the number of days late.

-Although the dataset does not include explicit reasons for delay, this project will **infer the main drivers of delays** through feature analysis.
-Factors such as **shipping distance, product type, freight cost, and seller region** are expected to play a key role.

-**Why this matters:**
+**Why it Matters:**
+Accurate delivery predictions help:
-- For companies → reduces operational costs and improves customer satisfaction.
+- **E-commerce platforms** improve trust and customer satisfaction.
-- For customers → builds trust with accurate delivery expectations.
-- For supply chain managers → provides data-driven insights for better decision-making.
+- **Logistics providers** allocate resources effectively and reduce risk.
+- **Sellers** optimize shipping methods and inventory buffers.
+- **Customers** receive realistic delivery expectations and timely updates.

 **Research Questions:**
-1. Can machine learning models predict whether an e-commerce order will be delivered late?
+1. Can we predict whether an order will be delivered late?
+2. How many days late will delayed orders be?
-2. Which features (e.g., shipping distance, freight value, seller location, product type) are the strongest predictors of delivery delays?
+3. Which factors (distance, freight cost, product type, seller location) are most predictive of delays?
-3. How strongly do delivery delays correlate with customer satisfaction scores?
+4. How do delays correlate with customer satisfaction scores?
-4. If an order is predicted to be delayed, by how many days will it be late?
-5. What inferred insights can be drawn about the *reasons* for delay, even though they are not explicitly provided in the dataset?
+5. What inferred insights can be drawn about the *reasons* for delay, even though not explicitly stated in the dataset?
-6. What actionable recommendations can be made to improve logistics performance?
+6. What recommendations can be made to improve supply chain performance?

 ---